cloudmesh-deprecated/deprectated-django-account-management/doc/source/install-django.rst

 .. note::

-  The user alber is just our example user, please replace it with the username you like.
-Please chosea a responsible password
+  The user albert is just our example user, please replace it with the username you like.
+Please chose a responsible password

 Next you will need to run the server again::